maqsad-muradovich/FileDB/README.md

 - `Program.cs`: Main program file containing the entry point.

-- `Users.txt`: Data file used to store user information.
+- `Users.txt`: Data file used to store user information

-- `README.md`: This file contains a description of the project.

 To work with the project, you should familiarize yourself with each of the above folders and files to understand their functions and how they interact.